 Each cohort will elect four (4) preclinical students to represent their class and serve as liaisons between the program faculty and classmates.
 These elections are held within the first six (6) weeks of the program and these elected representatives may serve on various Weill Cornell Medicine committees.
+The prior cohort's elected representatives, in collaboration with a designated faculty member, will facilitate the election process for the incoming preclinical cohort.
 Specific duties of class representatives I, II, III and IV may change from cohort to cohort; the current duties will be delineated in a separate document to be provided to students in advance of the scheduled election.